H. J. C. Kulasingha: Pasir Panjang Rural District Committee and the Singapore Rural Board (1948 – 1959)

 By February 1949, Kulasingha had become a member of the Special Voluntary Constable, established by the committee and comprising locals.
 Kulasingha wrote to the Rural Board in May, suggesting that a Chinese-language school be built behind the Alexandra Road Police Station as, according to him, around 400 children in the area did not have a school to go to.
 In the same month, Kulasingha was appointed a member of the Rural Board in place of the recently deceased Cheong Hock Chye.
 In September, he lodged a "protest" against an experimental fish pond around the residences of 10 families in the area, which had resulted in 12 cases of children falling into the pond and the residents being unable to move forward with renovations.
 He successfully advocated for the cost of night soil removal services to not increase.
 He was re-appointed to the Singapore Rural Board as an unofficial member for 1950.
 By February 1950, he had been elected the vice-president of the Singapore Sinhalese Association, and unsuccessfully advocated for the flying of the Ceylonese flag in Singapore on the independence day of the Dominion of Ceylon.
 He had also become a member of the Progressive Party, as he was in favour of Singapore gradually gaining independence.
 Later that month, Kulasingha successfully secured $4000 and 15 acres of land along Lim Chu Kang Road as compensation to a group of 150 squatters who were left homeless after their homes along Coronation Road were demolished to make way for a housing estate.
 He had taken a "personal interest" in their case.
 In March, he was elected a committee member of the Progressive Party.
 Kulasingha was "instrumental in bringing about the Sino-Malay cooperation" for the funding and the construction of a school on Pulau Semakau which opened in April.
-By then, he had also became the president of the Singapore Sinhalese Association.
+By then, he had also become the president of the Singapore Sinhalese Association.
 In the same month, he was appointed the Rural Board's representative on a committee which would "advise the Government on the sitting of community radio receiving sets."